 TENS Therapy and Foot Pain

 TENS therapy works by attaching electrodes to the feet (and sometimes calves) that deliver very small pulses of electrical current.
 This current causes the muscles in the feet and legs to contract and release at intervals, which is designed to improve blood flow as well as interrupt the body’s signals for pain.
 You’ll feel a gentle pulsing sensation, as well as some vibration in the soles of your feet while the device is working.
-Some TENS devices look like a pair of sandals that you slip onto your feet, others look like a cell phone with electrodes attached, while still others look like a small platform that you place your feet onto.
+Some TENS devices look like a pair of sandals that you slip onto your feet, others look like a cell phone with electrodes attached, while still others look like a small platform that you place your feet.

 There’s a lot of anecdotal evidence that TENS therapy helps reduce inflammation, reduces stiffness and pain to the plantar fascia, and reduces pain while walking and other physical activity.
 However, it’s important to understand that TENS therapy is not intended to be a cure for plantar fasciitis–but rather a pain-reduction method.